eeue56/elm-ffi/docs/README.md

 # Elm compiled documentation

 This documentation is intended to help answer questions on how Elm works entirely.
 It will aim to be always true to the current release of Elm - which is currently 0.18.
+Sometimes when Elm breaks, it's useful to have an understanding of how it looks in production.
+Here's a brain dump from me.

 ## Types